VCU-CS-Capstone/CS-25-322-AI-Clickstream-Data/Status Reports/Status Report Spring Week 06.md

 ## 2) Milestones to be completed next week ##
    - Research more into connecting the front-end and the back-end
+   - Decide between using OpenAI, mongoDB, and a machine learning algorithm vs using GA4.
+Pros and cons to both

 ## 3) Issues, problems or concerns ##
    - Unsure how to incorporate AI into project